article thumbnail

 Harvard Business Review

 "Creative accounting" is really bad.
 For me, it evokes a wonderful old New Yorker cartoon by Robert Weber , where a small, meek accountant stands before the desk of an overfed chief executive exhorting the accountant to rescue the company: "It's up to you now, Miller.
-The only thing that can save us is an accounting breakthrough."
-Wall Street's " financial innovations " of recent years seem to have given creativity a bad name.
+Except when it's good.

 article thumbnail